Igbo Landing: Historical context

 Igbo Landing was the final scene of events which in 1803 amounted to a "major act of resistance" by the Africans.
 These events have had enduring symbolic importance in African-American folklore and literary history.
 The mutiny by the Igbo people has been referred to as the first "freedom march" in the history of America.
 Although for more than two centuries most authorities considered the accounts to be an Afro-American folktale, research since 1980 has verified the factual basis of the legend and its historical content.
 The site was included as a historic resource in a 2009 county survey.

-The site bears no official historical marker.
+The site itself bears no official historical marker, but one has been placed in a space nearby.
 A sewage disposal plant was built beside the historical site in the 1940s despite local opposition by African Americans.
 The site is still routinely visited by historians and tourists.
 The event has recently been incorporated into the history curriculum of coastal Georgia schools.